lemgrb/bangsamoro/README.md

 # Bangsamoro (An Automation Framework), yup!

+NOTE: THERE WILL BE NO CODES FOUND IN THIS PROJECT THAT CANNOT BE FOUND IN THE PUBLIC DOMAIN.

 FYI: The name has nothing to do with the project.
 The Philippines' Bangsamoro Organic Law was ratified around the same time I created this project hence the name. :p

 ## Technologies to use